StrangerPings/localgarlicoinwatchdog/README.md

 # Local Garlicoin Miners Watchdog

-This script sends you notifications if your miners stop working or hashrate get low
+This script sends you notifications if your miners stop working or hashrate get low.

 ## How to use: